isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 If you read from the array, for example from `values[3]`, the compiler knows its value during compile time.
 If all the accesses to the array are known at compile time, there no need during run time to construct the array, and no need to populate it by performing many calls to `fib`.
 Because the `values` array is built at compile-time, there is zero cost to reading from it.
 Every read from the array is replaced by the actual value, right where you ask for it.
 This removes the need to read from memory, which means we've avoided consuming a cache line from the data caches.
 This additional performance gain comes at no cost to our abstraction, as the code is still expressing our intent.
 We've basically inlined reading!

-Result: Instead of doing O(n) recursions per calculation, the final result is hard-coded as a constant in the compilation output.
+Result: Instead of doing O(n) loop iterations per calculation, the final result is hard-coded as a constant in the compilation output.

 #### Example